-It’s very easy to live in Finland with a very small budget – markets with local produce are common here, and a weekly shop can cost as little as a few euros if it’s done very carefully and outside of the city, in the smaller towns and villages.
+It’s very easy to live in Finland with a very small budget – markets with local produce are common, and a weekly shop can cost as little as a few Euros if it’s done very carefully and outside of the major cities.
 In the city, though, it’s a different story, with rent and food prices at very high rates.
-This isn’t a bad thing in itself – although it does cost a lot of money to live in the cities, this is made up for in the average wage for an urban Finn or student, which is much higher than the European average and should be able to support living costs nicely if you have enough time to work outside of studying.
+The average wage for an urban Finn or student tends to be much higher than the European average, making it possible to support living costs nicely if you have enough time to work outside of studying.

-Besides, even if living in the cities does cost a lot, it is unlikely that all of your money is going to be spent on tuition fees, so it shouldn’t be too much of a concern.
-The Finnish government also offers maintenance loans to some international students who apply here; check with the universities you apply to and see if they’ll be able to help you get the financial support you might need.
+The Finnish government also offers maintenance loans and scholarships to some international students; check with the universities you apply to and see if they’ll be able to help you get the financial support you might need.

 The visa international students need to enter a Finnish university is known as the student resident permit application, and will generally be available at the Finnish embassy in your country.
 They should be able to help you with the application, but as with most of these documents, you’ll need a variety of paperwork to complete the form, such as proof of financial support, proof of accommodation, your passport, and a letter of acceptance from your university.

 Generally your university will help you through the visa application process and will explain what you have to do and bring in detail.
 The embassy should also be helpful – make sure to contact them first to book an appointment and get the full list of what you’ll need to successfully complete the visa application.

 The student visa in Finland must be renewed each year, and that can be done very easily at your local police station without too much fuss – worry about that later.